TD Bank Group Newsroom

 TD Bank Group Management Proxy Circular Now Available

 TORONTO, Feb.
-19, 2015 /CNW/ - TD Bank Group ("TD" or the "Bank") today announced that it has mailed its Notice of Annual Meeting of Common Shareholders and Management Proxy Circular to common shareholders of The Toronto-Dominion Bank.
+23, 2016 /CNW/ - TD Bank Group ("TD" or the "Bank") today announced that it has mailed its notice of annual meeting of common shareholders and management proxy circular to common shareholders of The Toronto-Dominion Bank.
 The document is also available online at www.td.com/investor/proxy.jsp.

 The management proxy circular contains information for shareholders regarding TD's annual meeting, including exercising voting rights on the election of TD's Board of Directors, the appointment of TD's auditor, and shareholder proposals.
-It also includes information regarding a non-binding, advisory vote by shareholders on TD's approach to executive compensation disclosed in the circular.
-The meeting will be held on March 26, 2015, at the Metro Toronto Convention Centre in Toronto.
+It also includes information regarding an advisory vote by shareholders on the approach to executive compensation disclosed in the management proxy circular.
+The meeting will be held on March 31, 2016, at Fairmont The Queen Elizabeth in Montreal, Quebec.

 About TD Bank Group

 The Toronto-Dominion Bank and its subsidiaries are collectively known as TD Bank Group ("TD" or the "Bank").
-TD is the sixth largest bank in North America by branches and serves more than 23 million customers in three key businesses operating in a number of locations in financial centres around the globe: Canadian Retail, including TD Canada Trust, TD Auto Finance Canada, TD Wealth (Canada), TD Direct Investing, and TD Insurance; U.S. Retail, including TD Bank, America's Most Convenient Bank, TD Auto Finance U.S., TD Wealth (U.S.), and an investment in TD Ameritrade; and Wholesale Banking, including TD Securities.
-TD also ranks among the world's leading online financial services firms, with approximately 9.4 million active online and mobile customers.
-TD had CDN$945 billion in assets on October 31, 2014.
+TD is the sixth largest bank in North America by branches and serves more than 24 million customers in three key businesses operating in a number of locations in financial centres around the globe: Canadian Retail, including TD Canada Trust, TD Auto Finance Canada, TD Wealth (Canada), TD Direct Investing, and TD Insurance; U.S. Retail, including TD Bank, America's Most Convenient Bank, TD Auto Finance U.S., TD Wealth (U.S.), and an investment in TD Ameritrade; and Wholesale Banking, including TD Securities.
+TD also ranks among the world's leading online financial services firms, with approximately 10.2 million active online and mobile customers.
+TD had CDN$1.1 trillion in assets on October 31, 2015.
 The Toronto-Dominion Bank trades under the symbol "TD" on the Toronto and New York Stock Exchanges.